vigil-313/gator-probe-alpha/README.md

 # VALUGATOR Probe Alpha

 ## Purpose
-VALUGATOR Probe Alpha is a focused technical prototype to validate AI-powered "gator" characters responding to user-submitted pitches.
-This probe tests whether different gator personas can be convincingly simulated using external LLM APIs (Claude or GPT-4o).
+VALUGATOR Probe Alpha is a minimal viable prototype to validate AI-powered "gator" characters responding to user-submitted startup ideas.
+This probe tests whether different gator personas can be convincingly simulated using external LLM APIs while maintaining an extensible architecture for future development.

 The end-to-end user flow is purposefully minimal:
 1. User submits a startup idea via a simple form
+2. User selects a gator persona from the dropdown
-2. System loads the selected gator's configuration
+3. System loads the selected gator's configuration
-3. Backend assembles a prompt and sends it to the LLM API
+4. Backend assembles a prompt using panel-specific templates
+5. LLM API client sends the prompt to Claude
-4. Character-consistent response is displayed to the user
+6. Character-consistent response is displayed to the user

-The probe will deliver:
+The probe delivers:
 - Simple HTML/JS interface for idea submission
 - Complete gator persona configurations (29 personas across 3 panels)
 - Panel-specific prompt templates
-- Prompt assembly backend
+- Extensible prompt assembly module
-- API integration with LLM service
+- LLM API client with provider pattern
-- Basic response rendering
+- Minimal but functional UI

 ## Current Status
 - ✅ Created JSON schema for gator personas